YipingShih/YipingShih.github.io/_posts/2015-01-07-send-http-post-request-from-android-to-google-form.md

 OK, now you've got all the things you need!
 It's time to go back to your Android project.

+If you're familiar with Android development, you can skip the demonstrated Activity below.
+All you need to know is to send POST request to **https://docs.google.com/forms/d/YOUR_GOOGLE_FORM_ID/formResponse** with name-value pairs **(ENTRY_NAME, VALUE)**, e.g. ("entry.1075601256", "yooo").

 In your Android project, get the data you want and send them with HTTP POST methods.

+{% highlight java %}
     public class Main extends Activity {

         final String GOOGLE_FORM_ID = "1rJGPa_xJKugj5gDlm98CIT5khIEvHUOagmDMaykGzAM";